 Horse Racing Post Positions – Saddle Cloths

 Post position are the position at the starting gate a horse will start at in a race.
-They are randomly from a bucket, they pick the horses name first then pick which post position they will start in.
+They are randomly picked, they pick the horses name first then which post position they will start from.

-Some horses do better in certain post positions, either on the inside gate 1 through 5 or on the outside from 6 and higher depending on their running style.
+Some horses do better starting from certain post positions.
+Either on the inside rail 1 through 5 or on the outside from 6 and higher depending on the horses running style.

-Horses that like to get out there early in the lead, like Frontrunners usually do well on the No.1 post it saves them from having to run fast to get out in front.
+Horses that like to get out there early in the lead, like Frontrunners usually do well from the Post Position 1 it saves them from having to run fast to get out in front.